Unlock Your Inner Power – First Online Class Free!

 Typical structure of a Kundalini Yoga class

-We always tune out with the Long Time Sun song blessing.
+Conclude the session with the Long Time Sun song blessing.

 An important aspect of the power of the legacy of Kundalini Yoga that we as teachers can convey to our students, is that each kriya is whole unto itself, a perfect jewel that acts to create a flow.
 They are perfectly designed sets meant to produce predictable and subtle impacts on the total Self.
 This is the mastery of the Master.
 Yogi Bhajan emphasized the importance of keeping the teaching as given, with the exception of reducing the timing of postures.
 Yogi Bhajan also specified that Kundalini Yoga teachers are not to mix Kundalini Yoga kriyas with any other kind of yoga.